New Year's Evil (film): Critical reception

 New Year's Evil has become a cult horror film with a preponderance of podcasts and reviews of the film, the song "New Year's Evil" and the music soundtrack:

 Dread Central wrote: "Much of the music comes from an actual band named Shadow.
 The odd thing about Shadow is that their music sounds far more like a Seventies metal band than the Eighties punk rock and new wave the film promotes.
 Ah, who cares?
 It's 1980 and the top act on a New Year's countdown show isn't Manilow, The Gap Band, or The Oak Ridge Boys.
 "New Year's Evil" by Shadow it is".

 TheDailyDot wrote: "First off, this movie features the best New Year's Eve song ever made.
 Like the opening to Friday the 13th Part III, it's just one of those rare original recordings for low-budget horror film that's a complete gem, and it should be an American staple of New Year's Eve celebrations".
+James Jay Edwards, writing for the website Film Fracture, commented:

-James Jay Edwards writing for the website Film Fracture wrote Of course, no rock and roll horror movie is complete without the music.
+Of course, no rock and roll horror movie is complete without the music.
 The rock in New Year's Evil is supplied by two very real bands – Made in Japan and Shadow.
 Neither could really be called new wave or punk bands (Made in Japan is more of a The Knack-y power pop band and Shadow borders on 70's heavy metal), but both are obviously from the time period in which the film takes place.
 The theme song, done by Shadow and appropriately called "New Year's Evil", is incredibly infectious and plays over both the opening and closing credits as well as once during the course of the film.
 As if the song wasn't catchy enough, hearing it three times in ninety minutes means that there is no way that this song will not get stuck in the viewer's head.
 The incidental and mood music is fairly typical Moog synthesizer suspense and stinger fare, but it works well in the context of the new wave slasher film.
 Between the rock and roll soundtrack and the electronic music score, New Year's Evils music is one of the more memorable elements of the film.